lzwjava/neural-networks-and-zhiwei-learning/README.md

 # Neural Networks and Zhiwei Learning

 This repository contains the learning code I use and play around for neural networks and deep learning.
-I use this repository to record my learning process and share it with others.
+I use this repository to record my learning process.

 The learning resources are from several sources, including but not limited to: